 University of Edinburgh, BSc (Hons), Certified Diploma in Accounting and Finance

-I have supported project development, feasibility studies and market analysis for at least 50 PPP schemes in the UK, mainland Europe, Asia-Pacific and Latin America.
+I have supported project development, feasibility studies and market analysis for at least 50 PPP schemes in the UK, mainland Europe, Asia, New Zealand and Latin America.

 - My successes include the restructuring of social infrastructure PPP projects during procurement or after Financial Close.
 These include ones where the senior lender defaulted, where major private contractors become insolvent, where the government interpretation of accounting rules changed, and where problems arose with demand risk transfer.

 - I have delivered strategic capacity-building and institutional development projects at national and sub-sovereign level including training seminars, development of PPP frameworks, standard documents and templates and PPP unit structuring.
-This includes government, national agencies or policy makers in the Baltic states and South America.
-I lead the team recently selected to help the Ministry of Health in Turkey establish the PPP Monitoring Unit for their Hospital PPP program, believed to be the largest globally.
+This includes government, national agencies or policy makers in the Baltic states, China and South America.

 Strathclyde University BA (Hons), Chartered Tax Adviser, Investment Management Certificate.